 In writing this article, Don and I are striving to address many of the questions we are hearing from Dealer/Principals across Virginia as well as the country and deliver what we appraise as helpful guidance on many of those issues.

-This I have learned – All Dealer Associations are not created equal and the reason Virginia’s is so strong, influential and well respected is because, as Don likes to say – “We are the point of the spear”.
+This I have learned – All Dealer Associations are not created equal and the reason Virginia’s is so strong, influential and well respected is that, as Don likes to say – “We are the point of the spear”.
 Don is a very wise Dealer Association CEO and possesses an uncanny talent for fighting for his dealers in our State of Virginia.
 Having become friends with Don, I can tell everyone that I would feel extremely comfortable having a warrior like Don representing my Dealership’s interests.
 He is valiant in his service towards everything he does.

 So Don, How would you summarize the industry right now?